-The goal of Dr. Phillippe's previous research, funded by the National Institutes of Health (NIH) and other agencies, has been to elucidate the mechanisms underlying preterm delivery occurring in the presence of intrauterine inflammation, infection and hemorrhage.
+The goal of Dr. Phillippe's research, previously funded by the National Institutes of Health (NIH) and several other agencies and foundations, has been to elucidate the cellular and molecular mechanisms underlying preterm delivery occurring in the presence of intrauterine inflammation, infection and hemorrhage.
 This previous research has included studies to address the mechanisms responsible for preterm delivery and the increased maternal morbidity/mortality during severe influenza infection.

 He has served on multiple scientific peer review committees for the NIH, the March of Dimes Foundation and other funding agencies; and he has served as a member on the Advisory Council for the National Institute of Child Health and Human Development (NICHD).

 Dr. Phillippe is a member of multiple national scientific and medical societies, including the Society for Reproductive Investigation, the Perinatal Research Society, the Society for Maternal-Fetal Medicine, the American Gynecologic and Obstetrical Society, the American College of Obstetrics & Gynecology, the American Society for Cell Biology and the American Association of Physician Leadership.